Düsseldorf

 nurtured their voices and stamina by regularly eating a spurious German

 currywurst, or steak with eggs.
-Danny had a special "singing mixture" of which
+Danny had a special "singing mixture" of

 popular 60s recording group